How to Automate Public Holiday Pay with Rule Sets

 All of these timesheets are very simple however they can be expanded upon due to the timesheet importer's flexibility.

-Note: You'll need to do a few things behind the scenes in order to be able to import timesheets.
-This includes adding an external ID to each employee, work type and location so that the import file can match the data in the system.
-You'll find more information here
+Note: You will need to do a few things behind the scenes to be able to import timesheets.
+This includes adding an external ID to each employee, work type, and location so that the import file can match the data in the platform.
+You will find more information here

 Testing the rules

-You can check what's happening for each shift by using the rules tester...
+You can check what is happening for each shift by using the rules tester...

-• select the Award from the drop down menu at the top of the page (if nec)
+• Select the Award from the drop-down menu at the top of the page (if necessary)

-Once each day's earnings are displayed you can expand the day you want to check and click on the question mark to show you the list of rules that have been triggered by that shift, eg...
+Once each day's earnings are displayed, you can expand the day you want to check and click on the question mark to show you the list of rules that have been triggered by that shift.

 Then you can go check each rule that was triggered and see how/why it has been applied to that shift - keep in mind that rules are applied in order from top to bottom so a rule that's triggered may be overridden by another rule further down the list.